 In this unit we cover community-based research methods, with a focus on research with Indigenous communities.
 The goal of this approach is to consider how these research methods can support First Mile development initiatives.
 Conditions of settler colonialism and the historical role of social scientists and other researchers in supporting them informed reforms that resulted in unique approaches to research.
 Community-based Indigenous research projects stress collaboration: outcomes benefit communities as well as researchers and the institutions they work for.
 In Canada, this approach is captured in principles like Ownership, Control, Access, and Possession (OCAP) and reflected in partnerships between Indigenous and university-based researchers.
 These projects are documenting the work going on in communities, in order to share ideas, challenges and best practices.

-Topic 8 – Building capacity: Operations and management
+Topic 8 – Building and sharing capacity: Operations and management

 In this topic we explore the operations and management of First Mile broadband systems.
 Specifically, we look at the ways that Indigenous peoples and communities are taking on the ownership and management of broadband networks and digital technologies.
-Case studies from Northern Ontario and the Northwest Territories demonstrate how remote and rural First Nations are developing their own cellular phone, voice-over-IP telephone, and fibre optic systems.
+Case studies from Northern Ontario, Eeyou Istchee and the Northwest Territories demonstrate how remote and rural First Nations are developing their own cellular phone, voice-over-IP telephone, and fibre optic systems.
 Importantly, these projects require a degree of local capacity to ensure that they can be operated and maintained by community members.
-Community champions play a key role in sustaining this work.
+Community champions and digital innovators play a key role in sustaining this work.
 We consider the benefits of these projects, as well as some of the challenges their operators face.

-Topic 9 – Applications for community and economic development
+Topic 9 – Digital applications for community and economic development

 Emerging technologies interact with community and economic development through broadband-enabled applications.
-First Nation governments are using ICTs to gain increased control of service delivery in areas like health, education, politics, culture, and economic development.
+First Nation governments are using information and communication technologies (ICTs) to gain increased control of service delivery in areas like health, education, politics, culture, and economic development.
 In this topic, we look at how various applications are supporting the delivery of public and community services.
 Examples like e-Health, online education, and cultural programs enable us to explore the potential and the challenges of shaping applications that reflect the self-determination of Indigenous communities.